 The Company runs a broad array of education programs including level-specific and workplace-specific training designed to enhance employee awareness of the importance of compliance.
 These programs include group discussions on causes of violations of the “Standards for Employee Behavior” and actions taken in response to the violations.
 They educate every single trainee in consciously deciding on the right action in a given situation.

 Raising awareness through repeated training is important to thoroughly implement compliance.
-We have developed a system where employees, ranging from officers, managers, temporary workers and seasonal workers, can receive training by job grade on a regular basis and created a program with a clear target and purpose.
+We have implemented educational programs that start immediately after hiring.
+We have also developed a system in which employeesranging from officers and managers to temporary and seasonal workerscan receive training by job grade on a regular basis and created a program with a clear target and purpose.

 In case of learning of any suspected compliance violation in the Group, employees are generally required to report it, to consult, and to take action using the chain of command between the superior and the subordinate.
 We have, however, established a compliance consultation service for quickly solving any problem that cannot be reported through the usual channels.

 The compliance consultation service is based on protecting the rights of whistleblowers, in ways including securing the anonymity and privacy of persons who seek consultation and guaranteeing to ban giving them any disadvantageous treatment.